Seasonal Flooding

 If power has been disconnected to your property, the Electrical Safety Authority (ESA) will be required to inspect the property prior to hydro being restored.

-Visit the ESA website for tips to prepare to have your power restored.
-Please call for an inspection when you are ready to have power restored Electrical Safety Authority (ESA) 1-877-372-7233.
+To schedule an inspection when you are ready to have power restored, contact the Electrical Safety Authority (ESA) or visit esasafe.com/floodsafety.

 During and after a power outage or flood it is important to consider the safety of your food and water to protect against any food or waterborne illnesses.
 Visit the Simcoe Muskoka District Health Unit for information to ensure that you are safe after a power outage.